 "A painful and necessary reckoning is upon us.
 That is what these times demand"

-So opens the 2016 Chicago Police Accountability Task Force Report on police shootings of unarmed civilians--including the case of one officer who fired 16 bullets into a teenager, 15 of them as the young man lay helpless on the street.
+So opens the 2016 Chicago Police Accountability Task Force Report on police shootings of unarmed civilians--including one case of an officer who fired 16 bullets into a teenager, 15 of them as the young man lay helpless on the street.

 Combined with the daily shootings throughout Chicago's south and west sides, this now too-familiar story is but the most recent wave of a decades-long experience of heartbreak, fear and anger in the city’s black working-class communities.
-As the report suggests, any attempt at solutions must grapple with Chicago's history as one of the world's most segregated cities, a divide akin to South Africa's former system of racial apartheid.
+As the report declares, "any attempt at solutions must grapple with Chicago's history as one of the world's most segregated cities," a divide akin to South Africa's former system of racial apartheid.

 Yet not that long ago, Chicago was seen as a “land of hope” for African Americans fleeing government-sanctioned terror in the Jim Crow South.
 What happened?
 How did a majority of black families come to be quarantined behind a color line so rigid that generations later, millions of citizens continue to struggle with its lasting effects?

 Opportunity after opportunity arose to erase that line—from America’s suburban housing boom after World War II, to the Fair Housing Act of 1968, and the recent demolition of Chicago’s public housing high-rise developments called the Plan for Transformation.

-Yet still, the great majority of Chicago’s black residents relentlessly found themselves confined to areas with the poorest housing, the fewest job opportunities, the least chance to accumulate family wealth through home ownership—and the most fraught relations between the police and communities they are to serve.
+Still, the great majority of Chicago’s black families relentlessly found themselves confined to areas with the poorest housing, the fewest job opportunities, the least chance to accumulate wealth through home ownership—and the most fraught relations between the police and communities they are to serve.
 How did this happen—and why?

-By breaking with the standard format of feature-length documentaries, Shame of Chicago will enable educators, religious congregations, and community organizations to break out the stories most relevant to their needs and in a concise enough module to spur discussion and debate—and perhaps even civic action.
+Departing from the standard format of feature-length documentaries, Shame of Chicago will enable educators, religious congregations, and community organizations to break out the stories most relevant to their needs and in a concise enough module to spur discussion and debate to illuminate and inform civic action.